szorfein/homepage/README.md

 A simple homepage to web browser.
 Sense look like a terminal, i would see where i can deep in :)

-I will include some icons too.
-We'll see.

 # Configuration

 ## Social link